 It is university practice that employees are permitted to use paid work time to visit the EAP with permission from their supervisor/manager.

 You can make an appointment to meet with a counselor on the main campus or the Pickle Research Campus.
-Consultations are by appointment, and a meeting can usually be set up within three days, depending on your schedule restrictions.
-To make a counseling appointment, contact the EAP’s main office using the below information:
+To make a counseling appointment, contact the EAP’s main office using the information below:

 Hours: 8 a.m. - 5 p.m., M-F (open over the lunch hour)